 While preparing and planning for security tests, a developer can take the following approaches:

 - Architecture Study & Analysis: The first step is to understand whether the software is compliant with the requirements.

 - Test Planning: Based on the identified threats, vulnerabilities and security risks, tests are to be run.

-4. Testing Tool Identification: All testing tools can’t be executed manually; the developer needs to identify the relevant tools to test the software.
+- Testing Tool Identification: All software security testing tools for web applications; the developer needs to identify the relevant tools to test the software.

 - Test Case Execution: After performing a security test, the developer should fix them either manually or using any suitable open-source code.

 - Reports: A detailed test report of performed security tests should be prepared that would contain a list of the vulnerabilities, threats, and the issues resolved and the ones that are still pending.

 Types of Software Security Testing